May 20, 2017 Interviews

 with the Artist in her Los Angeles home

 Bronx native but LA transplant, Michelle Patterson is a visual artist, interior decorator, and curator.
-Inspired by architecture, art, and design, Michelle creates an aesthetic of work to evoke emotion through visual presentation to express her connection through observe lines, shapes, forms, textures, and color in nature.
-She is currently partnering with organizations and programs to help empower and impact children in the greater Los Angeles communities of need, her goal is to create social change through art by securing a fun and healthy environment that encourages children to follow their dreams.
+Inspired by architecture, art, and design, Michelle creates an aesthetic of work that evokes emotion through visual presentation.
+Her style is connected to lines, shapes, forms, textures, and color in nature.
+She currently partners with organizations and programs to help empower and impact children who come from communities in need in the greater Los Angeles.
+Her mission is to create social change through art by securing a fun and healthy environment that encourages children to follow their dreams.